A Front-End Debugging Adventure

 - The

-, and schedules it to be added to the DOM. - Once
+mousedownhandler creates a div, storing it as a private class member_lineElem, and schedules it to be added to the DOM. - Once

-handler is installed. - The
+_lineElemis added to the DOM, themouseuphandler is installed. - The

-, and schedules it to be added to the DOM. - The
+mousedownhandler creates a new div, overwriting_lineElem, and schedules it to be added to the DOM. - The

-handler is triggered, and tries to remove_lineElem
+mouseuphandler is triggered, and tries to remove_lineElemfrom the DOM.

-But the line currently attached to the DOM is no longer referenced by _lineElem
+But the line currently attached to the DOM is no longer referenced by _lineElem—that points to a new element that isn't yet in the DOM.

-handler tries to remove it, an exception is thrown and Angular cannot complete the digest cycle.
+When the mouseup handler tries to remove it, an exception is thrown and Angular cannot complete the digest cycle.

-once the element has been added to the DOM.
+The fix is simple enough—only set _lineElem once the element has been added to the DOM.